Secret: 10,2 / Power and Struggle

 These participants came from many professions: helicopter pilots, rescue workers, doctors in air ambulances, ambulance drivers, nurses, anesthesiologists, firefighters, police officers, priests, and funeral service staff.
 All were highly qualified in their practical tasks, but often unprepared for their own and others’ psychological reactions in situations of stress and catastrophe.

-At the beginning of one such course, deep in the Ringebu mountains in Gudbrandsdalen, I got a provocative idea.
+At the beginning of one such course, deep in the Ringebu mountains in Gudbrandsdalen in Norway, I got a provocative idea.

 Instead of lecturing about crisis reactions — I would create them.